rschristopher/ischristtrue.com/src/truth.md

-Even the strong rationalists with their weapons of reason and empiricism, will shrink in their seats when confronted with a fundamental question.
+Even the strong rationalists with their weapons of reason and empiricism, will shrink in their seats when confronted with a fundamental question -- *what is the meaning of life?* --
-A young student may go to such
+A young student may go to the
  *experts* of philosophy
  (those proclaimed lovers of wisdom) looking for answers